TiC-CLIP: Continual Training of CLIP Models: Continual Learning Benchmarks and Methods

+Neural networks trained on new data suffer from catastrophic forgetting of prior knowledge~\citep{sutton1986two,goodfellow2013empirical}.
 Addressing the continual learning challenge, researchers have primarily honed in on methods tailored for small-scale benchmarks, specifically focusing on domain, class, or task incremental benchmarks~\citep{hsu2018re,van2019three}.
+Continual learning of foundation models would significantly reduce the costs and increase quick adaptability.
+While some recent works have started to introduce continual learning benchmarks, they are not naturally time-continual and are comparatively much smaller in scale~\citep{ni2023continual,srinivasan2022climb}.
 While evaluations on these benchmarks often neglect the consideration of ``training time'', it becomes a pivotal factor when scaling continual learning approaches to scenarios involving the training of foundation models such as {CLIP}.

 In our study, we abstain from comparing with continual learning methods that notably prolong the ``training time''.
-Methods such as GEM~\citep{lopez2017gradient, chaudhry2018efficient}, EWC~\citep{kirkpatrick2017overcoming}, and IMM~\citep{lee2017overcoming}, which compute gradients for two models in each training iteration, essentially double the training duration.
+Methods such as GEM~\citep{lopez2017gradient, chaudhry2018efficient}, and IMM~\citep{lee2017overcoming}, which compute gradients for two models in each training iteration, essentially double the training duration.
+For completeness, we include a comparison with LWF~\citep{li2017learning, ding2022don} and EWC~\citep{kirkpatrick2017overcoming}.
+While these methods increase computation cost over standard training due to an additional forward pass, the increase in computation cost is relatively much smaller than methods that compute additional gradients.
+Our LWF implementation is motivated by \citet{ding2022don} which focuses on continual fine-tuning CLIP models on classification tasks by adapting LwF to CLIP models.
 Instead, for setups where additional compute resources are available, we run our \Cumulative{}-\Full{} approach for slightly longer. \Cumulative-\Full{} narrows the gap with \Oracle{} (refer to \tabref{tab:main_results}).
 Given that data storage costs are substantially lower than computational costs at scale, we advocate for taking computational efficiency into consideration in future endeavors.